Katy Perry Blasts Donald Trump For ‘Heartless Response’ To California Fires

-Earlier today, President Donald Trump ruffled quite a few feathers with his jaw-dropping response to the California wildfires.
+Earlier today, President Donald Trump ruffled quite a few feathers with his response to the California wildfires.
+In a tweet, linked and quoted below, he appears to blame state authorities for the deadly fires.
 It’s no secret that state authorities have had their hands full with the wildfires as thousands of California residents have been forced to evacuate.
 To make matters worse, nine people have reportedly lost their lives in the deadly fires.
 But despite the disheartening circumstances, Trump isn’t backing down from his stance.
-In fact, he’s even blamed state authorities for failing to contain the fires and he went a step further threatening to withhold federal funding because the fires have been ongoing.
+In fact, while blaming the authorities, he went a step further, threatening to withhold federal funding because the fires have been ongoing.

 Almost immediately after he posted the threatening tweet, it made headlines and he was criticized for his seemingly insensitive stance.
-Now, Katy Perry has sounded off in response to Trump’s statement.
+Katy Perry is one of the people who sounded off in response to Trump’s statement.

 According to the Huffington Post, the “Rise” singer took to Twitter on Saturday, November 10, with a direct response to Trump’s tweet.
 She described Trump’s response to the natural disaster as “heartless” tweeting, “This is an absolutely heartless response.
 There aren’t even politics involved.
 Just good American families losing their homes as you tweet, evacuating into shelters.”
-In a matter of hours, Katy Perry’s tweet has gone viral with many of her fans agreeing with her tweet.
+In a matter of hours, Katy Perry’s tweet went viral, apparently resonating with many of her fans.
+In the span of only nine hours, Perry’s tweet generated over 1,000 reponses, 6,300 retweets, and 29,000 likes.

-Katy Perry’s blasting tweet follows a string of reports about Donald Trump’s tweet and his ongoing disapproval of the way the way California authorities are handling the natural disaster.
-He accused authorities of “gross mismanagement” and called their current management efforts “poor.”
-For those who missed the scathing tweet, an angry Trump tweeted, “There is no reason for these massive, deadly and costly forest fires in California except that forest management is so poor.
-Billions of dollars are given each year, with so many lives lost, all because of gross mismanagement of the forests.
-Remedy now, or no more Fed payments!”

 There is no reason for these massive, deadly and costly forest fires in California except that forest management is so poor.
 Billions of dollars are given each year, with so many lives lost, all because of gross mismanagement of the forests.
 Remedy now, or no more Fed payments!